cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-cartridges.md

   - /dump-card
 ---

-This is an add-on section for dumping cartridges using GodMode9i, useful for loading the cartridge data on emulators, flashcarts or your SD card via nds-bootstrap.
+This section is for dumping cartridges using GodMode9i, so they can be played on emulators, flashcarts or your SD card via nds-bootstrap.

 ## Requirements
 * The cartridge of the title you would like to dump